 The Constitution and the High Court of Australia

 People are allowed to test the meaning and application of the Australian Constitution.
-The main role of the High Court of Australia is to interpret the Constitution and settle disputes about its meaning.
-The High Court has the power to consider national and state laws and determine if such laws are within the powers granted in the Constitution to the relevant level of government.
+The High Court of Australia interprets the Constitution and settles disputes about its meaning.
+It has the power to consider national and state laws and determine if such laws are within the powers granted in the Constitution to the relevant level of government.
 The High Court can invalidate any law or parts of a law it finds to be unconstitutional.

 Sometimes the High Court is asked to decide whether it is the Australian Government or a state government which has the authority and responsibility to deal with a matter.
 At other times, because the Constitution provides specific limits to what the Australian Government has the power to do, the High Court may be asked to decide whether a law made by the Australian Government is within that power.